willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 The *simple document processing model* offers a flexible, pre-trained solution for extracting key-value pairs, selection marks, and named entities from basic structured documents.
 Unlike other prebuilt models with fixed schemas, this model can identify keys that others might miss, providing a valuable alternative to custom model labeling and training.
 It also supports barcodes and language detection.

+## Types of documents for this model

+Simple document processing works best with thetypes of documents that contain structured information, such as:

+- **Forms**: These often have clear fields and labels, making it easier to extract key-value pairs.

+- **Invoices**: Typically include consistent layouts with tables and key-value pairs.

+- **Receipts**: Similar to invoices, they have structured data that can be easily extracted.

+- **Contracts**: Contain well-defined sections and clauses that can be parsed effectively.

+- **Bank statements**: Include tables and structured data that are ideal for extraction.

+These documents benefit from the optical character recognition (OCR) capabilities and deep learning models used to extract key-value pairs, tables, and selection marks.

 > [!NOTE]
 > Currently, this model is available only for .pdf and image file types in the English language.
 More supported file types and languages will be added in future releases.